3D printing, a considerable shake-up in the gun industry

-The legal issues of 3D printing untraceable gun parts and 3D printing guns laws
+The legal issues of 3D printing untraceable gun parts and 3D printing gun laws

-Most of gun parts (magazine, pistol grip, upper receiver) can be bought online without any tracking records.
-But the receiver stands one of the most complex and important parts.
+Most gun parts (magazine, pistol grip, upper receiver) can be bought online without any tracking records.
+But the receiver stands out as one of the most complex and important parts.

 The Ghost Gunner by Defense Distributed is a CNC milling machine capable of making AR-15 lower receivers.
 The AR-15 is like an AR-10 but uses smaller components for firing 0.223 caliber bullets.
 Like other CNC mills, the Ghost Gunner uses a digital file to carve objects out of aluminum.

 The Ghost Gunner produces an unserialized AR-15 lower receiver from a pre-engineered aluminum part (called 80 percent lower) in a few hours.